 - If you are an AA member, contact the AA to arrange the tow.
 The AA uses only certain towing companies that comply with a code of conduct and service levels.
 You also have recourse if something goes wrong.

 - Only use the services of the first SATRA or UTASA member to arrive at the scene of an accident.
-You have the right to choose to use a SATRA or UTASA member, who is bound by a contractually enforceable code of conduct, and protects you, the consumer, from being charged above market related rates.
+You have the right to choose to use a SATRA or UTASA member, who is bound by a contractually enforceable code of conduct and protects you, the consumer, from being charged above market-related rates.

 - If your vehicle is insured, contact your insurer or broker and ask for information on the procedure to follow – have this available in your vehicle at all times.

-- If you have insurance cover that includes towing charges, call the emergency towing assistance number (usually on a sticker provided by the insurance company).
+- If you have an insurance cover that includes towing charges, call the emergency towing assistance number (usually on a sticker provided by the insurance company).